Runbook/runbook/docs/developers/creating_monitors.md

       "name": "Some Monitor"
     }

-The key item of this Monitor is the `data['data']` dictionary.
-The `data['data']` dictionary holds all of the form values from steps #1 and #2.
+The key item of this Monitor is the `jdata['data']` dictionary.
+The `jdata['data']` dictionary holds all of the form values from steps #1 and #2.
 For most Monitors, the details are located in this dictionary.

 #### What to do after the health check is performed